pulibrary/princeton_ansible/roles/pulibrary.dspace/README.md

 pulibrary.dspace
 =========

-This role sets up an endpoint to make sure it has all the prerequisites to configure a dspace instance
+This role installs all the prerequisite software to install dspace.
+It is unlikely to be used as a standalone role.
+The configuration will often be in a separate role that configures it.

 Requirements
 ------------